-If you have any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about using RISPERDAL CONSTA, ask your doctor, pharmacist

-Bookmark or print this page, you may need to read it again.
+Keep this leaflet with your RISPERDAL CONSTA.
+You may need to read it again.

 What RISPERDAL CONSTA is used for?

 RISPERDAL CONSTA is used to treat symptoms of schizophrenia and other types of related

 psychoses.
 These are disorders related to thought, feeling and/or action.

 RISPERDAL CONSTA is also used to treat bipolar disorder to prevent or delay mood swings

 of depression.
-During the manic episodes you may feel very excited, elated,
+During the manic episodes you may feel very excited, elated, agitated,

 enthusiastic, or hyperactive, or have poor judgment including disruptive or aggressive

-lack of motivation, feelings of guilt and worthlessness, and changes
+lack of motivation, feelings of guilt and worthlessness, and changes in sleep or appetite.

 RISPERDAL CONSTA helps to correct a chemical imbalance in the brain associated with

 RISPERDAL CONSTA has been approved for the uses mentioned above.
 However, your doctor

-use.
 If you want more information, ask your doctor.

 RISPERDAL CONSTA is not addictive.

-Before you use RISPERDAL CONSTA
+Before you are given RISPERDAL CONSTA

-When you must not use it
+When you must not be given it

-Do not use RISPERDAL CONSTA:
+You should not be given RISPERDAL CONSTA:

 if you know you are allergic to any of its ingredients (see the last section of this

 leaflet for a list of ingredients)

 if the packaging is torn or shows signs of having been tampered with.